 Special PGWP eligibility measures & COVID-19

 On January 8, 2021 Immigration, Refugees and Citizenship Canada (IRCC) issued a news release stating that “Foreign nationals in Canada affected by the pandemic with an expired or expiring PGWP will have a unique chance to apply for another open work permit.
 These will be valid for 18 months and allow former international students to remain in Canada, continue to seek employment and build their future in this country.”
-Details on how to apply will be added to IRCC’s website on January 27, 2021.
+Find out if you meet the requirements to apply for an open work permit under a public policy.

 See How your post-graduation work permit (PGWP) eligibility is affected on the IRCC website for the most up-to-date information for students during the COVID-19 pandemic.